microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 specifying ``left_on`` and ``right_on`` column names.
 The ``left_on``
 column name must be a column in the input DataFrame and ``right_on`` must specify a column in the output DataFrame (the query results).

+The join operation also supports a ``join_ignore_case`` parameter.
+This lets you join text columns ignoring case differences.
+This can be helpful with data like hash strings and domain names, which are case insensitive and can be represented differently.

+.. warning:: using ``join_ignore_case`` does add a performance overhead since normalized case columns need to be created from the data before the join takes place.
+This might be noticable on larger data sets.

 Threat Intelligence lookups
 ---------------------------